saqibbedar/smart-library-management-system/README.md

-#commands to establish connection to the database
+# Commands to establish connection to the database and run the Application

-javac -cp ".;lib/*" DBConnection.java javac Main.java
+1. javac -cp ".;lib/*" DBConnection.java
+2. javac Main.java
-java -cp ".;lib/*" Main
+3. java -cp ".;lib/*" Main